San Diego Services

 Distribution Agent

-As a distribution agent in San Diego, FedReceiver manages the fair and court-supervised distribution of recovered assets, class action settlements, or restitution funds to beneficiaries and creditors.
+As a distribution agent in San Diego, FedReceiver oversees the fair and transparent court-supervised distribution of recovered assets, settlement funds, or restitution payments to beneficiaries and creditors.

 -